History

 Rising Tensions (Today):

-Seeking to bolster the might of their fleets, the Galactic Federation and the Starlit Dominion turn their gaze upon the Demiurge artifacts.
-Many pirates and smugglers see it as an opportunity to make a fortune.
-They hoist the sails and roam the galaxy in search of any mysterious artifacts they can find.
+Seeking to bolster the might of their fleets, several galactic superpowers turn their gaze upon the ancient artifacts.
+Seeing it as an opportunity to make a fortune, pirates, and smugglers roam the galaxy in search of any mysterious artifacts they can find.
 Meanwhile, rumors circulate about an emerging cult that calls itself the “Holy Lance”.
-Its members claim that the mysteriously vanished Holy Lance fleet is about to return and once again plunge the galaxy into a devastating war.
+Its members claim that the mysteriously vanished Holy Lance fleet is about to return and their everliving Emperor Daemon Lance would once again plunge the galaxy into a devastating war.